erop/lumio-test/README.md

 We anticipate the task should not take more than several hours - it is ok to make some trade-offs.
 Please do not make your solution available for everyone - that would be unfair to other candidates.

 ### Assumptions made
 - No "User" entity as it's not needed for the main workflow
 - Under "threshold" we mean daily threshold.
 We can set any duration of the threshold.
 But the system should be modified for this.
 - Simplified overspending calculation strategy used
 - All the creation command (controller actions) executed without returning IDs of created resource.

+### How to run the project
+- Launch local web server with Symfony CLI: `symfony serve`
+- Run Docker Compose with `make up` or `docker-compose up -d --build`
+- Start consumer with `symfony console messenger:consume async`